Building communism on a planet that can no longer function as it used to

 And we’ll be largely unprepared to host them, because even though our weather will become better suited for farming and regrowing forests, our own crises are unfolding.
 The Pacific Northwest has the special disadvantage of facing the Cascadia quake, which will both exacerbate the lowland rain flooding and accelerate our slow economic unraveling.
 But the globe’s other wettest areas that are set to become more wet—particularly the ones in peripheral and equatorially close countries like Colombia, Cameroon, and India—also won’t be able to manage their overarching challenges.
 Not unless they undergo workers revolutions, and free themselves from the bourgeois dictatorships that keep their societies dysfunctional by design.

 The way that capitalism responds to crises is by exploiting them to impose more austerity, privatization, deregulation, and wage cuts, while making the poor pay for their inadequate corporate disaster relief services.
 This is what my area is seeing, with companies profiting from our crises both directly and by making their slaves in the prison-industrial complex do work like firefighting.
 The states run by these corporate parasites won’t handle this century’s destruction in a functional, humane, or democratic way.
 The contrast between how China has handled Covid-19 (note that China’s government lifted its flawed policy in response to protests) and how the USA has handled Covid-19 demonstrates this.
-China’s response, however rigid, has saved four and a half million lives, whereas the U.S. government has let over a million of its people die from the virus.
+China’s response, however rigid, has saved four-and-a-half million lives, whereas the U.S. government has let over a million of its people die from the virus.

 The capitalists who control our government will drain as much profits from the climate’s destabilization as they can, while forcing even more into poverty and deporting or detaining asylum seekers.
 They’ll refuse to give up the neoliberal paradigm, ensuring that the influxes of refugees and internally displaced persons to the climatically safe zones will drive up inequality and strain infrastructure.
 Our ruling class just showed it will continue to bring society towards this destructive outcome, first by busting the strikes of the rail workers, then by keeping in place the policy of denying many asylum seekers their day in court.
 These cruel decisions have been rationalized by the Ukraine war’s creation of a supply chain crisis, and by the pandemic’s risk of infecting people from the Central American countries.